 Breast Compressions

-• To make feedings more efficient and effective, which can be helpful if mother is experiencing sore nipples
+• To make feedings more efficient and effective, which can helpful if nipples are sore

 • To maximize milk production when pumping

-• Mothers should apply firm, yet gentle pressure to their breast with their whole hand or fingertips; compress, release, compress, release
+• Apply firm, yet gentle pressure to the breast with either the whole hand or fingertips; similar to the pressure when applying moisturizer to the skin

-• Compress the breast when baby is just sucking, but not swallowing (listen for swallows- “kuh, kuh”)
+• Compress the breast when baby is sucking, but not drinking (listen for swallows and observe for a longer dip in the chin)

-• Once swallows are noted, release the compression
+• Once swallows are noted, hold the compression until swallows slow, then release and observe baby’s activity

-• Compress the breast when baby has an extended pause during feedings
+• Compress the breast when baby has an extended pause during a feeding

 For more information, we also recommend this excellent video that demonstrates breast compressions.